placeforyiming/IROS21-FIDNet-SemanticKITTI/README.md

 Then directly run the evaluate python script should can work.

-After generate the predicted label on validation set, one can simply run:
+After generating the predicted label on validation set, one can simply run:
 ````
 ```
 bash evaluation.sh
 ```
 ````
-Some change of local path may need to be done.
-Just follow the error to change then, should be easy.
+Some changes of local path may need to be done.
+Just follow the error to change them, should be easy.

 This checkpoint achieves 58.8 mIOU on the validation set.

+## Train from the scatch
+The default settings should can give a good result.
+The performance may has one or two points difference due to the randomness.
+One can explore more based on our pipeline.